DUNE/PDS/scripts/iv_analysis/README.md

 ## Vbd_quality.py
-It allows check automatically if the Vbd results of a given run should be good or not by comparing them with previous runs.
+It allows you to check automatically if the Vbd results of a given run should be good or not by comparing them with previous runs.

 It requires the following input parameters:
 * `run` : run to analyze (by default, the last run)